baykovr/floodlight/README.md

      ant eclipse
      IDEA > open project > floodlight (project root directory)

+#### Using Mininet

+The easiest way to start testing the controller is by using mininet. https://github.com/mininet/mininet The default topology should be good enough for simple testing, use ping to test connectivity between host 1 (h1) and host 2 (h2)

+    sudo mn --controller remote,ip=127.0.0.1,port=6653
+    mininet>h1 ping h2

 #### Original README
 Floodlight is the leading open source SDN controller.
 It is supported by a community of developers including a number of engineers from Big Switch Networks (http://www.bigswitch.com/).